DHZBill/ExercisesInC/reading_questions/thinkos.md

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?

+## 6 bits, since 2^6 = 64

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?

+## 2^32 = 4294967296 characters

 3) What is the difference between "memory" and "storage" as defined in Think OS?

+## Memory is RAM, which is volatile and its content is lost when the computer shuts down.
+Storage is HDD/SSD, and it doesn't lose content even the computer is shut down.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?

+## 1Gib = 2^30 bits, 1GB = 10^9 bits.
+Gib is for RAM, GB is for storage.
+The percent difference is about 7.4%.

 5) How does the virtual memory system help isolate processes from each other?

+## A process cannot get access to the data using by another process because the processes cannot generate the virtual memory that maps to the same physical memory.

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?

+## Because the stack and heap may grow a lot when executing the program, so locate them at opposite ends can maximize their space.
 7) What Python data structure would you use to represent a sparse array?

+## A dictionary.
+It has a key and a value mapped to it.

 8) What is a context switch?

+## A context switch is a mechanism that the operating system can interrupt a process, save its state, and run another process.

 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.
+## My results are:
+## Address of main is 0x10d2b8e90
+## Address of global is 0x10d2b9020
+## Address of local is 0x7fff52947998
+## Address of p is 0x7ff3c74027a0
 1) Add a second call to `malloc` and check whether the heap on your system grows up (toward larger addresses).
+## Address of p is 0x7fd3ef4027a0
+## Address of q is 0x7fd3ef402820
+## The heap grows up.

 2) Add a function that prints the address of a local variable, and check whether the stack grows down.

+## Address of local is 0x7fff4fc9c998
+## Adress of local var is 0x7fff4fc9c95c
+## The stack grows down.

 3) Choose a random number between 1 and 32, and allocate two chunks with that size.
 How much space is there between them?
 Hint: Google knows how to subtract hexadecimal numbers.

+## Address of c1 is 0x7fe280c00350
+## Address of c2 is 0x7fe280c028a0
+## The space is 9552.

 ## Chapter 4